 "I joined Bush Heritage to be part of the solution and work with passionate conservation experts.
 The things Bush Heritage achieves on a daily basis has given me new hope and renewed commitment to protecting our natural landscapes.”

 Executive Manager Marketing and Fundraising

 Melinda is an executive-level fundraising professional, with over 15 years' experience in leadership roles in the higher education and not-for-profit sectors.
 Previous positions include Deputy Vice President Advancement at Deakin University and Capital Campaign Director at Monash University.
-Melinda's role at Bush Heritage includes oversight of our Communications, Direct and Digital Marketing, Key Relationships and Bequests, and Supporter Services teams.
+Melinda's role at Bush Heritage includes oversight of our Communications, Direct and Digital Marketing, Key Relationships and Bequests, Supporter Services and visitation programs.